 In the end, after canvassing the entirety of the confirmation trial record in an effort to drum up evidence that a 30-year amortization is required under the Plan, the only place the City could find an explicit reference to an amortization period was in the Financial Projections, which were only briefly summarized by the Court-and in a footnote, no less-in the Confirmation Opinion.
-In the face of express language in the State Contribution Agreement giving the PFRS discretion to set its own funding policies and express language in the PFRS Pension Plan requiring payment by the City "during the ensuing Fiscal Year", however, the City's reliance on the Financial Projections falls flat and its Motion should be denied.
+In the face of express language in the State Contribution Agreement giving the PFRS discretion to set its own funding policies and express language in the PFRS Pension Plan granting the PFRS Board with the authority to "compute the City's annual contributions" and requiring payment by the City "during the ensuing Fiscal Year[,]" however, the City's reliance on the Financial Projections falls flat and its Motion should be denied.